dmitrypol/dmitrypol.github.io/_posts/2018-01-16-elasticsearch-redis-streams.md

 ### Using the data

-To access data we can encapsulate the logic for choosing Redis vs ElasticSearch as our data source in separate class.
+To access data we can encapsulate the logic for choosing Redis vs ElasticSearch as our data source in a separate class.

 {% highlight ruby %}
+class SearchDataSelector
+  def initialize date:
+    @date = date
+  end
+  def perform
+    elasticsearch if @date > Date.today - 7.days
+    redis_streams
+  end
+private
+  def redis_streams
+    REDIS_CLIENT.xrange(@date, ...)
+  end
+  def elasticsearch
+    ES_CLIENT.search(index: @date, ...)
+  end
+end
 {% endhighlight %}

-Separately we can use [ElasticSearch Kibana](https://www.elastic.co/products/kibana) to build interesting visualizations.
+We would need to modify this code to work with date range that requires data from both Redis and ElasticSearch.
+Separately we can use [ElasticSearch Kibana](https://www.elastic.co/products/kibana) to build interesting visualizations on data in ElasticSearch.
 Logstash mentioned above has input/output plugins for accessing data in Redis.
 Currently they only support lists and channels but hopefully soon they will integrate with streams.

-### Other commands
+### Other Streams commands

 #### xlen

+`xlen search_log:2018-01-08` will the number of items in stream.
+We could loop through the date stamped keys to build a table in UI showing date and number of searches.

 #### maxlen

-Capped streams

-xadd stream_name numeric_id key value

-{% highlight ruby %}

-{% endhighlight %}
+We also can create capped streams with `REDIS.xadd('last_1000_searches', 'maxlen', '~', 1000, '*', 'zip', zip, 'query', query)`.  `~` improves performance by allowing Redis to keep approximately last 1000 items.
+This way we can enable our biz users to view the most recent searches.

 ### Links
 * https://brandur.org/redis-streams
 * https://hackernoon.com/introduction-to-redis-streams-133f1c375cd3
 * https://github.com/redis/redis-rcp/blob/master/RCP11.md
 * https://gist.github.com/antirez/68e67f3251d10f026861be2d0fe0d2f4

-{% highlight ruby %}

-{% endhighlight %}

-Use Redis as queue for jobs to update ElasticSearch.
-Or application does LPUSH into Redis list and Logstash picks it up to move to ElasticSearch.
-In previous post I gave example of using Logstash to LPUSH a message into Redis in ActiveJob format for processing via Sidekiq.

-Online game?
-NFL leaderboard?
-BART / Lightrail to track trips and charge $.